 Humidity doesn’t just impact our comfort.
 It has many other negative effects on our house.
 For the most part, humidity levels should be kept around 30-50% indoors.
 However, during summertime in Melbourne Florida, we can get up to 100 percent humidity outside!

 When humidity invades your home, it can cause a number of problems.
 In addition to feeling less comfortable inside, humidity can cause mildew and mold to start growing inside your house.
 This is a serious issue, as mold can cause a number of health problems.
-That’s why you need to follow these three ways to reducing humidity in your home.
+That’s why you need to follow these ways to reduce humidity in your home.

 4 Signs It’s Too Humid Inside Your Home